ManishM9/accompleet/README.md

 # Go to Github UI -> Pull Requests -> base: main | comare: <your_branch_name>  -> Resolve conflicts -> Merge.
 # Add comments so it is clear for everyone.
+# Then delete your branch to keep the branches clean.
 ```